Oxford Street, Sydney: 2011

-2021-
+2021–present

-The City of City unveiled a plan to "breathe new life" into the strip by updating the zoning rules along the strip, including increasing building height limits if developers comply with including community focused uses in the building.
+The City of Sydney unveiled a plan to "breathe new life" into the strip by updating the zoning rules along the strip, including increasing building height limits if developers comply with including community focused uses in the building.

+A major redevelopment, called Oxford & Foley, spanning three blocks on the north side of the strip, is expected to be completed in 2025.